Kedreamix/Linly-Talker/README.md

 **2024.01 Update** 📆📆

 **Exciting news!
 I've now incorporated both the powerful GeminiPro and Qwen large models into our conversational scene.
-Users can now upload images during the conversation, adding a whole new dimension to the interactions.**
+Users can now upload images during the conversation, adding a whole new dimension to the interactions.** **The deployment invocation method for FastAPI has been updated.**

 ## Introduction

 Linly-Talker is an intelligent AI system that combines large language models (LLMs) with visual models to create a novel human-AI interaction method.
 It integrates various technologies like Whisper, Linly, Microsoft Speech Services and SadTalker talking head generation system.
 The system is deployed on Gradio to allow users to converse with an AI assistant by providing images as prompts.
 Users can have free-form conversations or generate content according to their preferences.

 ![The system architecture of multimodal human–computer interaction.](HOI.png)

+## TO DO LIST

+- [ ]  Real-time Speech Recognition (Enable conversation and communication between humans and digital entities using voice)
+- [ ] Voice Cloning Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
+- [ ] GPT Multi-turn Dialogue System (Enhance the interactivity and realism of digital entities, bolstering their intelligence)

+🔆 The Linly-Talker project is ongoing - pull requests are welcome!
+If you have any suggestions regarding new model approaches, research, techniques, or if you discover any runtime errors, please feel free to edit and submit a pull request.
+You can also open an issue or contact me directly via email. 📩⭐ If you find this repository useful, please give it a star! 🤩

 ## Setup